PaulSquires/TradeTracker/README.md

 ## Goals
 * Equity and Futures Options focused (although underlying stocks and futures can also be tracked).
 * Allow Interactive Broker users to have a better experience tracking their active trades and trade histories.
-* Allow trades to be grouped and tracked by Category (or maybe Strategy would be a better description).
+* Allow trades to be grouped and tracked by Category/Strategy.
 * Easy to learn and very intuitive with all information available on the main screen.
 * Portable.
 You can easily run the program from a thumb drive.
 No intrusive install or uninstall procedures.
 * High DPI aware.
 Works and looks great on monitors of all sizes, resolutions and font scalings.